Jump to Content

 How does the New Zealand health system work?

-There have been some significant changes in the way health services are delivered throughout New Zealand.
+In recent years, significant changes were made to the way health services are delivered throughout New Zealand.
 Previously 20 regional District Health Boards (DHBs) provide or organise health services across the country.
-As of 1 July: Te Whatu Ora Health New Zealand manages all health services, including hospital and specialist services,...
+As of mid-2022: Health New Zealand | Te Whatu Ora manages all health services, including hospital and specialist...

 Home & community